ghga-de/milestones-docs/57-monkfish/technical_specification.md

-Access control for database/collection resources should occur on a whitelist basis, with further specification for the individual permissions granted at the collection level for create, read, update, delete. `None` should be used as a wildcard, equivalent to 'allow all'.
-For example, specifying a collection but not the permissions enables all permissions.
-Specifying a database but no collections within it will enable all operations on all collections within that database.
-However, not specifying any databases at all will *disable* all operations.
+Access control for database/collection resources should occur on a whitelist basis, with further specification for the individual permissions granted at the collection level for create, read, update, and delete.

+Since database names in the testing environment feature a prefix for isolation, the config should have a `db_prefix` value.
+This will be prefixed to all supplied database names, meaning the full name doesn't have to be supplied by the user in configuration, making the configuration more readable.

+`None` or `*` should be used as a wildcard equivalent to 'allow all'.
+For example, using the wildcard to specify permissions for a collection will allow all CRUD operations on the collection.
+Using the wildcard to specify tables in a database will enable all CRUD operations on all collections in that database.

+If neither `db_prefix` nor any database/collections are listed, then no operations will be allowed.

 ### Not included: